 Across other online forums, customers praise the personalized service from loan officers, and many name the officer who made their complicated process easier.
 Customers also appreciate the construction and agricultural loans and the ability to lock in rates.

-Pros and cons of getting a mortgage with Flagstar
+Pros and cons of Flagstar

 - Create your own term.
 If you’re not sold on the traditional 15- or 30-year terms, work with a Flagstar loan officer to create your own term.